vcccaat/recipe-app/documents/contribution.md

 - Deployed the app to Heroku.
 - Conducted one user testing and discussed the findings with the group.
 Proposed some revisions.

+## Milestone 6:

+**Yingshi Zhu**

+**Yangkai He**

+**Sonia Song**

+**Jieyu Chen**

+- Fixed the bug where the 'Pasta With Tomato Sauce' page cannot be opened.
+- Fixed the bug where the Confirm button will not reflect the recent change on the sliders.
+- Brainstormed, prepared material, and discussed with the group about the presentation.